DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Introduction

 To overcome these limitations, we introduce a spectral shape-matching loss based on the 3D Zernike polynomials \citep{niu2022zernike, novotni2004shape}, which consists of spherical harmonics weighted by radial eigenfunctions.
 We represent both the generated and target shapes as distributions in space and compare their spectral signatures---the expansion coefficients with respect to Zernike polynomials.
-Prior approaches that achieve rotation invariance typically remove directional information carried by the azimuthal components.
-Some do this directly by taking the norm over the azimuthal index \(m\) (as in the power spectrum \citep{kazhdan2003rotation, novotni20033d, novotni2004shape}); others combine the coefficients through higher-order angular couplings (as in the bispectrum \citep{scoccimarro2000bispectrum, kakarala2012bispectrum, collis1998higher} and trispectrum \citep{collis1998higher}), which also eliminate reflection-sensitive structure in the final representation.
-In contrast, we retain the full spectral structure and explicitly align the predicted spectrum to the target by optimizing the 3D rotation—parameterized by a unit quaternion—that maximizes their spectral overlap.
-This design allows the loss to remain rotation invariant while preserving sensitivity to reflection---an essential property for accurately capturing complex morphologies with chirality.
-Unlike Chamfer \citep{fan2017point}, Earth Mover's \citep{rubner2000earth}, the pairwise-distance metric (based on comparing all inter-point distances) \citep{gala2024n}, and Gromov--Wasserstein \citep{memoli2011gromov} distances, our loss simultaneously satisfies permutation invariance, point-count robustness, rotation invariance, and chirality sensitivity; unlike power, bispectrum, and trispectrum features, it captures high-frequency shape details; and, despite the alignment step, it achieves superior runtime scaling, since cost depends on the fixed spectral truncation rather than the number of points.
-These properties, validated through benchmarking experiments, make our loss both expressive and computationally efficient, providing a principled objective for learning 3D morphogenesis.
+This yields a loss function that is \textit{invariant to agent labeling}, \textit{robust to differences in the number of agents}, and \textit{agnostic to absolute position}.
+To further ensure \textit{rotation invariance}, we include a spectral alignment step that learns the 3D rotation—parameterized by a unit quaternion—that optimally rotates the spectrum of the generated shape to match that of the target before computing the loss.
+The loss retains the full spectrum during the alignment step and thus preserves \textit{sensitivity to reflection}, an essential property for accurately capturing complex morphologies with chirality.